The Heart of St. Edward’s University

 EEA was involved with the renovation of the chapel and the design and construction of the attached community room and ministry offices.
 The facility now provides the University with a modern ministry office, students with a revived place to worship, and a contemporary place to collaborate and study.

 To keep the chapel’s beautiful vaulted ceiling and new lantern unobstructed, the supply air distribution system is located underfloor.
 Air supply outlets are located in the floor along the perimeter of the chapel.
-A chief concern of the university was noise, so a combination of perforated double-wall ductwork and a duct silencer were used to mitigate noise transfer from the mechanical room to the naive.
+A chief concern of the university was noise, so a combination of perforated double-wall ductwork and a duct silencer were used to mitigate noise transfer from the mechanical room to the nave.
 LED light fixtures coupled with an abundance of natural light from the windows and lantern give the chapel an organic and clean appearance.